EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 #### Audit
-If totals are published the sum of the (primary or secondary) suppressed cells can be derived.
-Apply the sensitivity rule to these sums to ensure that they are not sensitive:
+If totals are published, the sum of the (primary or secondary) suppressed cells can be derived.
+Apply the **sensitivity rule** to these sums to ensure that they are not sensitive:
 - rows and columns can be seen as a large system of linear equations;
 - estimate a lower and upper bound of each suppressed cell using linear programming;
 - if bounds are too close to the original value, the cell is sensitive.